FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 You'll notice that we have specified the `client_id`, which was likely provided to us by the OAuth server, the `redirect_uri`, which is part of our application, and a `scope` with the values `profile`, `offline_access`, and `openid` (space separated).
 These are all usually hardcoded values since they rarely change in practice.
 The other values change each time we make a request and are being generated in the controller.

 The `scope` parameter is used by the OAuth server to determine what authorization the application is requesting.
 There are a couple of standard values that are defined as part of OpenID Connect.
 These scopes include `profile`, `offline_access` and `openid`.
-The OAuth specification does not define any standard scopes, but most OAuth servers support numerous values for this parameter.
-You should consult with your OAuth server to determine the scopes you'll need to pass.
+The OAuth specification does not define any standard scopes, but most OAuth servers support different values.
+Consult with your OAuth server to determine the scopes you'll need to pass.

 Here are definitions of the standard scopes in the OpenID Connect specification:

 * `openid` - tells the OAuth server to use OpenID Connect for the handling of the OAuth workflow.
-This additionally will tell the OAuth server to return an ID token from the Token endpoint (covered below XXX)
+This additionally will tell the OAuth server to return an ID token from the Token endpoint (covered below)
-* `offline_access` - tells the OAuth server to generate and return a refresh token from the Token endpoint (covered below XXX)
+* `offline_access` - tells the OAuth server to generate and return a refresh token from the Token endpoint (covered below)
 * `profile` - tells the OAuth server to include all of the standard OpenID Connect claims in the returned tokens (access and/or id tokens)
 * `email` - tells the OAuth server to include the user's email in the returned tokens (access and/or id tokens)
 * `address` - tells the OAuth server to include the user's address in the returned tokens (access and/or id tokens)